Aaron Rodgers’ future with the Packers is in doubt; Whats Next?

 Green Bay was the top seed.
 The playoffs passed through Lambeau Field and this version of the Packers was much more physical than previous years, however, it was not enough and Rodgers’ critics quickly arrived again, waiting for this moment to “charge” him for an offseason and a campaign as unusual as it is controversial.

-First came the photos in Hawaii with his girlfriend while his teammates were in a mini training camp; his flirtation with retirement; the chances of being the host of the television show Jeopardy; contract restructuring, which we will discuss in more detail a little further down; the outspoken press conference in which he criticized the Packers franchise; his anti-vaccine speech; the “pun immunized” from him; his injury; foot on camera; his criticism of the President of the United States and his words after another premature playoff loss.
+First came the photos in Hawaii with his girlfriend while his teammates were in a mini training camp; his flirtation with retirement; the chances of being the host of the TV show Jeopardy; contract restructuring, which we will discuss in more detail a little further down; the outspoken press conference in which he criticized the Packers franchise; his anti-vaccine speech; his “immunized pun”; your injury; foot on camera; his criticism of the President of the United States and his words after another premature defeat in the Playoffs.

 “It wasn’t the way I thought this season would end,” Rodgers said after the loss to the 49ers at Lambeau Field.
 “The wound is fresh and only next week, I will sit down to talk with the franchise.”